Raspberry Pi and Arduino: What's the Difference and Which Is Best for Your Project?

-Arduino is best suited for tasks that need sensor data read and reacted to in real time.
+Arduino is best suited for tasks that need sensor data to read and reacted to in real-time.
 Also, Arduino has a low power requirement and has very low maintenance requirements.
 It is ideal for projects that need to be constantly running with little or no interaction.

 Raspberry Pi, on the other hand, should be considered when the task might need a personal computer to work.
 The Pi simplifies projects when a lot of operations are required to manage.
 This could be connecting to the internet to read and write data.
 It could also include jugging media of any kind or connecting to an external display.

 In reality, you might find yourself needing both.
 There are plenty of options out there for getting the two to 'talk to each other'.
 This kind of setup will give you client-side access to the settings and code for the Pi.
 It will also let you have the Arduino toil away on its own gathering sensor data and reacting to it accordingly.